ubsicap/assure_support_site/README.md

 In AWS create an RDS instance with the following settings:

 -   Create Database (Standard)
 -   MySql 8.0.28 (default)

 -   Burstable classes: db.t3.micro
 -   General Purpose SSD
 -   20 GiB allocated
 -   Enable storage autoscaling
 -   100 GiB maximum
 -   Default VPC (make sure id matches the existing EC2 instance)
 -   Public Access: No
 -   VPC security groups: MySQL Access (if that isn't a group, just use default)
 -   Password authentication
 -   Additional Configuration > Initial database name: q2adb

 -   Make sure to note down the database password and username (admin by default).

-## Configuring security:
+### Configuring security:

 -   To protect the site data, the database should have been configured so that only instances on the same VPC (i.e. the EC2 instance) can access it.
 -   The EC2 instance should only have ports open for ssh (22), http (80), ssl (443), MySql (3306).
 -   For the RDS instance, the only inbound port permitted should be MySql(3306).
 The source ip of the inbound rule should be the private ip of the EC2 instance.
 -   This can be configured in the security groups of the EC2 and RDS instance.

-## Accessing data in the RDS instance:

-If you would like to view the database from MySql Workbench, this can be done by configuring a connection through ssh.
-This is necessary as only the EC2 instance is allowed to access the database.

-Use the following settings under the connection in MySql Workbench:

-- Connection Method: Standard TCP/IP over SSH
-- SSH Hostname: The hostname of the EC2 instance (i.e. ec2...amazonaw.com)
-- SSH Username: Username of account on EC2 instance (i.e. ubuntu)
-- SSH Key File: The key file path of the credentials needed to log into the EC2 instance
-- MySQL Hostname: The hostname of the RDS instance (i.e. q2a...rds.amazon.com)
-- MySQL Server port: 3306
-- Username: admin
-- Password: Whatever you configured as the RDS password

 ## Custom Domain Name